Model-Based Reinforcement Learning under Random Observation Delays: Experiments

 \subsubsection{Results}

-Table~\ref{tab:main} reports the returns of all methods under two uniform delay distributions. \Latent achieves better performance than other methods in more environments.
+Table~\ref{tab:main} reports the expected returns of all methods under two uniform delay distributions. \Latent \\achieves better performance than other methods in more environments, despite lacking the prior knowledge that the environments are fully observable, by inheriting this property from the underlying world model.
 In contrast, \Extended performs well in simpler settings but fails to scale to environments with larger observation spaces, such as Humanoid and HumanoidStandup.
-This supports our earlier argument that treating delayed observations as generic inputs leads to an unnecessarily complex latent space and fails to exploit the structure of delays. \DCAC shows a sharp performance drop in Hopper and Humanoid under $\mathcal{U}\{0, 20\}$.
-These environments may terminate early due to unsafe joint configurations, exposing the limitations of augmentation-based methods under longer delays. \Addressing demonstrates more stable performance but consistently underperforms \Latent.
+This supports our earlier hypothesis that a generic PODMP reduction that treats delayed observations as generic inputs leads to an unnecessarily complex latent space and fails to exploit the structure of delays. \DCAC shows a sharp performance drop in Hopper and Humanoid under $\mathcal{U}\{0, 20\}$.
+These environments may terminate early due to unsafe joint configurations, exposing the limitations of augmentation-based methods under longer delays. \Addressing demonstrates more stable performance but quite consistently underperforms \Latent.
 While the baselines rely on the MDP assumption and are not burdened by integrating past information, \Latent consistently outperforms them.